It can feel like an insurmountable effort to get and stay fit when you're over 40. In this episode, I share 9 keys to

-- Multi-Ways for Workouts: You can do workout using only one band or two different bands.
-Besides, you can do resistance band workouts using a band with door anchor, with 2 handles, with 1 anchor and 2 handles, with dumbbells, or with barbells.
+- Multi-Ways for Workouts: You can do workout using only one assist band or two different bands.
+Besides, you can do resistance band workouts using 1 band with door anchor, with 2 handles, with 1 anchor and 2 handles, with dumbbells, or with barbells.
 Just choose the way that fits you the best.

-- High-Plastic and Durable: All bands are made of heavy-duty material so as to avoid easy breakage or tearing.
+- High-Plastic and Durable: All resistance bands from Odoland are made of heavy-duty material so as to avoid easy breakage or tearing.
 They are high-plastic and can be used for a longer time than other products in the market.

 We're not going to be well.
 So don't let fitness overrule those other two.
 You need to make sure there's balance in your life as well as balance in your work.
 So as you'd go through the process here, I'm going to recap just a little bit, but you know the keys to being fit after 40, they're not hard.
 It's just a function of saying you've got to do the work, you've got to get the recovery and you got to make sure it fits within the paradigm of who you are as a person.